awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HomeDirectoryMappings`  <a name="cfn-transfer-user-homedirectorymappings"></a>
-Logical directory mappings that you specified for what S3 paths and keys should be visible to your user and how you want to make them visible\.
+Logical directory mappings that specify what S3 paths and keys should be visible to your user and how you want to make them visible\.
 You will need to specify the "`Entry`" and "`Target`" pair, where `Entry` shows how the path is made visible and `Target` is the actual S3 path\.
 If you only specify a target, it will be displayed as is\.
 You will need to also make sure that your AWS IAM Role provides access to paths in `Target`\.
+The following is an example\.
+ `'[ "/bucket2/documentation", { "Entry": "your-personal-report.pdf", "Target": "/bucket3/customized-reports/${transfer:UserName}.pdf" } ]'`
 In most cases, you can use this value instead of the scope down policy to lock your user down to the designated home directory \("chroot"\)\.
 To do this, you can set `Entry` to '/' and set `Target` to the HomeDirectory parameter value\.
-In most cases, you can use this value instead of the scope down policy to lock your user down to the designated home directory \("chroot"\)\.
-To do this, you can set `Entry` to '/' and set `Target` to the HomeDirectory parameter value\.
+If the target of a logical directory entry does not exist in S3, the entry will be ignored\.
+As a workaround, you can use the S3 api to create 0 byte objects as place holders for your directory\.
+If using the CLI, use the s3api call instead of s3 so you can use the put\-object operation\.
+For example, you use the following: `aws s3api put-object --bucket bucketname --key path/to/folder/`\.
+Make sure that the end of the key name ends in a / for it to be considered a folder\.
 *Required*: No
 *Type*: List of [HomeDirectoryMapEntry](aws-properties-transfer-user-homedirectorymapentry.md)
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HomeDirectoryType`  <a name="cfn-transfer-user-homedirectorytype"></a>
-The type of landing directory \(folder\) you mapped for your users' to see when they log into the SFTP server\.
+The type of landing directory \(folder\) you want your users' home directory to be when they log into the SFTP server\.
 If you set it to `PATH`, the user will see the absolute Amazon S3 bucket paths as is in their SFTP clients\.
 If you set it `LOGICAL`, you will need to provide mappings in the `HomeDirectoryMappings` for how you want to make S3 paths visible to your user\.
 *Required*: No
 *Type*: String
 *Allowed Values*: `LOGICAL | PATH`